 A smartwatch with an electrocardiogram is helpful because it allows you to measure your heart’s rhythm when it’s convenient for you.
-This allows you to check for unusual rhythm and can be part of the process for identifying atrial fibrillation, a condition that can lead to blood clots, stroke, and heart failure.
+This will enable you to check for unusual rhythm and can be part of the process for identifying atrial fibrillation, a condition that can lead to blood clots, stroke, and heart failure.

-Best ECG Smartwatches in 2021
+Best ECG Smartwatches

 Best Overall: Samsung Galaxy Watch 3

 Send a PDF of your ECG direct to your doctor

 Rotating bezel makes it easy to navigate the watch